What are cookies?

 We utilise other cookies to analyse how our visitors use the portal and to monitor performance.
 For example, we might use performance cookies to keep track of which pages are most popular.

 3. Functionality Cookies

 We use functionality cookies to allow us to extend the portal's functionality.
-For example, cookies enable us to pass you between different University systems (e.g. the portal and the library system) so that each system can identify you and offer you a customised, authenticated experience.
+For example, cookies enable us to pass you between different University systems (e.g. the portal and the library system) so that each system can identify you and offer you a customised and authenticated experience.

-For students and staff using Summon to access e-resources at the University, a session cookie is stored once you have logged in to the system.
-There is also an option to ‘Remember me’ which stores a normal cookie with a 30 day expiry.
+For students and staff using Summon to access e-resources, a session cookie is stored once you have logged in to the system.
+The ‘Remember me’ option stores a normal cookie with a 30 day expiry.
 If you are accessing the system offline, session cookies are also used once you have logged in.